November TBD, 2022

 Part 1: RSVP Flier

-Part 2: Payment: The registration fee is $15 for Scouts and adults and includes Saturday dinner.
+Part 2: Payment: The registration fee is $15 for Scouts and adults and includes Saturday mystery lunch ingredients (for the cooking competition).
 Payment is made online with credit card or electronic check.
 There is no onsite registration; full payment must be made prior to arrival.
 To make changes to the initial registration, use the link provided in the emailed receipt.
 Council refund policy.

 The camporee site will be open at 6:00 pm on Friday.
 All units are required to check in with the registration staff upon arrival and turn in the following items: